From 1 - 10 / 59

 • Categories

-The CTD data was obtained during leg #0603 of the 2006 ArcticNet scientific cruise.
-The data were collected from September 30 to October 19, 2006, aboard the CCGS Amundsen.
-There were 70 CTD casts, associated to 33 oceanographic stations, in the Beaufort Sea area.
-The following parameters were measured: temperature, conductivity and pressure (with a Sea-Bird SBE-9plus), dissolved oxygen (Sea-Bird SBE-43), pH (Sea-Bird SBE-18-I), fluorescence (Seapoint chlorophyll fluorometer), nitrate concentration (Satlantic MBARI-ISUS 5T), transmittance (Wetlabs C-Star transmissiometer), light intensity (PAR; Biospherical Instruments QCP2300) and surface light intensity (sPAR; Biospherical Instruments QCP2200).
+The CTD data was obtained during the 2007-2008 ArcticNet scientific cruise #0704.
+The data were collected from July 30 to August 3, 2007, aboard the CCGS Amundsen.
+There were 20 casts, associated to 20 oceanographic stations, in the three Labrador fjords and Labrador Sea.
+The following parameters were measured: temperature, conductivity and pressure (with a Sea-Bird SBE-9plus), dissolved oxygen (Sea-Bird SBE-43), pH (Sea-Bird SBE-18-I), fluorescence (Seapoint chlorophyll fluorometer), nitrate concentration (Satlantic MBARI-ISUS 5T), transmittance (Wetlabs C-Star transmissometer), light intensity (PAR; Biospherical Instruments QCP2300) and surface light intensity (sPAR; Biospherical Instruments QCP2200).
 Quality control procedures were applied to the data.
 Data are available on the Polar Data Catalogue and at the Marine Environmental Data Service (MEDS) of Fisheries and Oceans Canada.

 • Categories